 Slated for its PS4 release on May 15, Those Who Remain is more like a spiritual successor of Silent Hill.
 Given its grounded adventure mechanics alongside the dark and foggy atmosphere that surrounds it, Camel 101’s game is a breathtaking new way of experiencing interactive horror.
 As revealed in a Polygon feature, Camel 101 founders and brothers Bruno and Ricardo Casteiro explicitly state Those Who Remain is not specifically a horror game, but more so a psychologically tense and atmospheric adventure structured with consequences as the driving theme.

-The narrative tracks Edward Turner’s investigation into the whereabouts of a missing woman.
-The case draws him to a dark and, at first, seemingly desolate Washington town called Dormont, wherein depravities of unknown scope watch over the protagonist at every turn.
-Though it may not be a horror game in the eyes of its creators, any horror fanatic will automatically glimpse the many aspects reminiscent of the abruptly canceled Silent Hills P.T.
+The narrative of Those Who Remain tracks Edward Turner’s investigation into the whereabouts of a missing woman.
+The case draws him to a dark and, at first, seemingly desolate Washington town called Dormont.
+In the city, depravities of unknown scope watch over the protagonist at every turn.
+It may not be a horror game in the eyes of its creators.
+Still, any horror fanatic will automatically glimpse the many aspects reminiscent of the abruptly canceled Silent Hills P.T.